-All applicants must have an approved Residential Anti-Displacement and Relocation Assistance Plan (RADRAP) in place prior to being awarded CDBG funds.
-A Residential Anti-Displacement and Relocation Assistance Plan template with the required language for a RADRAP is provided in the attachments to this Application form.
-An adopted RADRAP must be submitted with the completed Application.
+All applicants must have a current adopted Residential Anti-Displacement and Relocation Assistance Plan (RADRAP) in place prior to being awarded CDBG funds.
+A Residential Anti-Displacement and Relocation Assistance Plan template with the required language for a RADRAP may be found in the provided attachments to the CDBG application.
+An adopted RADRAP, with the adoption date shown on the Plan, must be submitted with the completed application.